24 Things to Do in Dallas—The Ultimate Guide

 • Hours: Open daily, 5 PM to 10 PM (later on weekends)

-• Planning Tip: Book in advance for dinner and ask about the dry-aged tasting.
+• Tip for Planning: Book in advance for dinner and ask about the dry-aged tasting.
 The restaurant is located inside The Highland Dallas, making it a convenient pick for Uptown and Park Cities guests.

 • Map It: Knife Location